 Distracted driving and the use of electronic devices by drivers make our roads dangerous.
 During a recent year, the DPS reports that talking on cell phones and texting while driving caused 133 crashes and 64 injuries in our state.
 Accidents happen when drivers take their minds off driving, their eyes off the road, and their hands off a steering wheel.
 Reading a GPS, turning the radio, smoking, eating, drinking, talking to passengers, and dealing with pets in a car can also lead to crashes.

 A study by French researchers found that driving while drowsy is as dangerous as drunk driving.
 A lack of sleep impairs one’s mental and physical faculties.
 It makes it difficult to safely operate a motor vehicle.
-Fatigue often is a factor in accidents that involve commercial truck drivers.
+Fatigue is often a factor in accidents that involve commercial truck drivers.